 The Island Tourism Platform has the objective of promoting research and teaching initiatives relating to island tourism at UM and elsewhere.
 It is coordinated by Dr Marie Avellino, Director of the UM’s Institute for Tourism, Travel and Culture.

-On the occasion of the Institute's 30th Anniversary, in December 2019, the ISSI has launched a Commemorative Publication, providing valuable information about its history, academic and policy contributions, fields of work, offers and contributors of the past three decades.
+On the occasion of the Institute's 30th Anniversary, in December 2019, the ISSI has launched a ISSI 30 Years Commemorative Publication [PDF], providing valuable information about its history, academic and policy contributions, fields of work, offers and contributors of the past three decades.